Behavior Providers

 Creating a Behavior Provider

 Creating a behavior provider is just as simple as the storage provider.
 Create a class that extends BehaviorProvider and annotate it with the @Behavior annotation.
 This annotation requires a type, name, and icon.
-Currently, type is unused, but be sure to label it properly as there are plans to utilize it in the near future.
+Currently, type is unused, but be sure to label it properly as it may be used in the future.

 Once you have your provider created, you can register it the same way you did your Storage Provider in your onLoad() method